fer-rum/fer-rum.github.io/_posts/2017-08-18-logging-system-design.markdown

 When representing these as pure strings it becomes more readable on the outset, but harder to sort.
 By using a numerical representation sorting and filtering is far easier but readability suffers; And what if one suddenly needs to include a new log level in between?

-The best compromise seems to define enumerations and find a good policy of dividing up the available range of available numbers (since most people, for the sake of simplicity, use a (32 or 64 bit) integer anyway).
+The best compromise seems to define enumerations and find a good policy of dividing up the range of available numbers (since most people, for the sake of simplicity, use a (32 or 64 bit) integer anyway).

 A posibility would be to define the _default_ in the middle of the number range (in case of signed integers: 0) and insert all other levels by further bisecting the available number ranges.
 Something along the lines of